 On the Places page, you’ll find three maps: one that shows the countries where your family members were born, one that shows where they died, and one that shows where they have lived.
 These maps can paint an interesting picture of the migration patterns of your family.

 For an even more thorough overview of your ancestral places, check out PedigreeMap™: an interactive map that displays where important events in your family took place, which you can filter by country or by person.
 You can find it under “More” in the Family tree tab in the navigation bar.
 Click here to learn more about PedigreeMap™.

 On the Ages page, you’ll see a chart that illustrates the age distribution among members of your family, alongside the oldest and youngest living members of your family.
 Clicking “Top 10” will reveal the top 10 males and females in each category.

-On this page, you’ll find a chart depicting how many people in your family were born in each month of the year and during each sign of the zodiac!
-You’ll also discover the percentages of family members who were born in each century and each decade of the 20th and 21st centuries.
+On this page, you’ll find a chart depicting how many people in your family were born in each month of the year and during each sign of the zodiac.
+You’ll also discover the number of family members who were born in each century and each decade of the 20th and 21st centuries.

 On the Marriage page, you’ll find fascinating statistics about the marriages in your family.
 On the top row, you’ll see the average number of marriages among males and females in your family, who was married the most times, and when people in your family were married.
 (If you don’t wish to display the middle chart, you can hide it by clicking the X on the top right corner.)

 In the second row, you’ll learn the average age of getting hitched in your family, and who got married at the youngest and most advanced ages.